Healthy Homes Assessment Takapuwahia

 Home Assessments Takapuwahia for Rental Properties

-There are a variety of things to be able to examine during the house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a myriad of things to check in a house review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+The most common are:

 • Does the water flow properly and is there draught-stopping?

-The repercussions of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of a tenancy services ruling can be significant for property owners and landlords.
-For specialist advice get in touch today to book your rental properties home assessment.
+The consequences of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenancy services ruling can be extremely costly for property managers and landlords.
+For specialist assistance, get in touch today to schedule your rental properties home evaluation.

 home assessments for rental properties